-America was a pharmaceutical free-for-all until the Pure Food and Drug Act of 1906.
+America was a pharmaceutical free-for-all until the Pure Food and Drug Act was passed in 1906.
 Before then, nostrums — unproven medicines of questionable safety and health value — were peddled freely, no prescription needed.
-Consumers could skip into the pharmacy and pick up Cocaine Toothache Drops for babies, radium hand cleaners or Bayer’s heroin cough suppressant.
+Consumers could skip into the pharmacy and pick up Cocaine Toothache Drops, radium hand cleaners or Bayer’s heroin cough suppressant.
 Without government regulation or a culture of public skepticism, untested treatments were a hugely lucrative business.

 For: vaginal pain relief